-Most people check their phones first thing in the morning and some of those people immediately open up a social media app upon waking.
+Most people check their phones first thing in the morning, and some of those people immediately open up a social media app upon waking.
 They see that alert and notification and they need to investigate it.

 This sets the tone for the rest of the morning, and sometimes even the rest of the day.

 Instead of reading a feed, read a book.
 Instead of taking some photos for Instagram, take a quick morning walk.
-Instead of seeing what so-and-so Tweeted, see what thoughts enter your mind with a morning meditation.
+Instead of seeing what so-and-so Tweeted, notice what thoughts enter your mind with a morning meditation.